keyo-integrations/identities-api-admin-ui-spa/README.md

 # Keyo Identities Admin

-A low or no code, rapidly deployable tool to easily manage Keyo identity accounts.
-This tool is mobile friendly and can be cloned for customization and deployment to your own server stack as needed, or follow our guide to deploy for free on platforms like Replit and Railway.
+A low or no code, rapidly deployable tool to easily create and manage Keyo identity accounts.
+This tool is mobile friendly and can be cloned for customization and deployment to your own server stack as needed, or follow our guides to deploy for free on platforms like Replit or Railway.

+> **Note:** This tool does not support management of users who created their accounts via the Keyo Dashboard.

-## What You Need To Setup
+## What You Need To Get Started

+1. Keyo account-specific data
-1. KEYO_AUTH_TOKEN - Log into the Keyo Admin Dashboard and create a token [as shown in the developer docs](https://developers.keyo.co/rest-api/authentication#id-1.-obtaining-client-credentials)
+   - KEYO_AUTH_TOKEN - Log into the Keyo Admin Dashboard and create a token [as shown in the developer docs](https://developers.keyo.co/rest-api/authentication#id-1.-obtaining-client-credentials)
-2. KEYO_ORG_ID - Log into the Keyo Admin Dashboard to retrieve the org id (in the url)
+   - KEYO_ORG_ID - Log into the Keyo Admin Dashboard to retrieve the org id (in the url)
-3. USERS - Add users (email / password) that are allowed to login (follow the steps below for a particular platform)
+2. Deploy the application on any laptop/server/cloud-platform of your choice.
+To quickly test, we recommend opening a free Replit account and following the instructions below
+3. Log into the app and follow the "Test" section below to start managing Keyo identity accounts

 ## Deploy on Replit